 #6 Look Perfectly Done at All Times, Fast

 As a stylist, an average day is never without several fashion emergencies.
-A torn dress, coffee spills on a red carpet gown and fabric that looks like the artist slept in it after a short car ride are common.
-Here are 5 things from my kit you should keep in your style kit:
+A torn dress, coffee spills on a red-carpet gown and fabric that looks like the artist slept in it after a short car ride are common.
+Here are 5 things from my kit you should keep in your own style kit:

 - Sewing kit: A small travel kit is all you need to repair a hem or reattach a button.
 Add Topstick to your sewing kit.
 Topstick is double-sided wig tape that works great when your silky blouse’s neckline is a little too revealing, or you don’t have time to sew up a pant hem.

 - Steamer and Wrinkle Free spray: I hate to iron.
 I am not good at it, nor do I have the time.
 I have owned the same Jiffy steamer for 20 years.
 Approximately $150, it is my iron replacement.
 You can steam a crumpled blouse to perfection in under 30 seconds.
 I also keep a can of Wrinkle Free spray in my kit.
-This small aerosol is great for on the spot touch ups.
+This small bottle is great for on-the-spot touch ups.
 Spray, smooth and allow a minute to dry.

 - Baby wipes: As a stylist, a baby wipe is a versatile tool.
 It is perfect for instantly cleaning foundation, lipstick and coffee spills off clothing.
 Baby wipes are a quick touch up tool when your mascara is running.
 Use the plain wipes; the aloe or moisturizing versions can yellow or stain white fabric.